The Blood Moon of March 3, 2026

 The Blood Moon is a biblical reference about End Times prophecy.
 During a total lunar eclipse, the moon passes into the earth's shadow, which isn't completely dark, or black.
 In reality, sunlight passes through the earth's atmosphere, and the red color of earth's combined sunsets and sunrises lands on the lunar surface, causing it to appear very red, even to the unaided eye.
 The ancients called this color "blood red."
 One of the most popular Bible verses regarding lunar eclipses is Joel 2:31, that states, "The sun shall be turned to darkness, and the moon to blood, before the great and awesome day of the Lord comes."

 But the passages in the Bible about the "moon turning to blood" didn't really gain popularity in modern news reports until the total lunar eclipse of April 15, 2014.
 That eclipse was the beginning of a telrad of total lunar eclipses (four in a row) that ended in September of 2015.
 American pastor and televangelist John Hagee predicted that this particular telrad of lunar eclipses was the actual biblical signal of the End Times, when the second-coming of Christ would rapture away all Christians on the earth to their eternal reward.
-Naturally, Christ didn't return in 2015.
-But ever since then, whenever there has been a total lunar eclipse, the media has referred to them as "blood moons."
-They seem to love that term.
-Even I have to admit that it's quite the catch phrase!

-As an amateur astronomer who was also the son of a preacher man, I learned a lot about the "Signs and Wonders" of the Bible as a child.
+As an amateur astronomer who is also the son of a preacher man, I learned a lot about the "Signs and Wonders" of the Bible as a child.
 I didn't really think of them as naturally occurring events in nature.
 But when I became an amateur astronomer and saw my first lunar eclipse, it made me think differently about them.
 Think about this for a second.
 If "the sun turning black" and the "moon turning to blood" are references to solar and lunar eclipses, respectively, how can these be "Signs and Wonders" if they are also subject to earth's weather?
 After all, I waited for years to see my first partial solar eclipse, but on the appointed day, we got rain!
 Why would God make a fabulous sign in the heavens, and then cause it to be clouded out so that we couldn't see it?

 Last night's lunar eclipse didn't get clouded out, but it happened at 4 o'clock in the morning!
 Most people in my neighborhood slept through it.
 Throughout history, solar and lunar eclipses have occurred either in remote places (where nobody could see them) or at inconvenient times of day (like 4 AM) when nobody was watching.

 Consider another "Signs and Wonders," in the form of meteor showers, for instance.
-The phrase used in the Bible would be "stars falling to earth, as ripe figs." Meteor showers are best viewed after midnight, when most people are asleep.
+The phrase used in the Bible to describe meteor showers would be "stars falling to earth, as ripe figs." Meteor showers are best viewed after midnight, when most people are asleep.
 But sleepy people aren't the only problem.
 Meteor showers, like the famous Perseid meteor shower that occurs every August, can occur when the moon is full and it brightens the sky so much that we can't see the meteors!
 And think about the fantastic meteor shower of the Leonids, peaking every 33 years.
 In 1966, the Leonids were seen as a true meteor "shower" that dumped thousands of meteors per minute under dark skies in the wee hours of November 17th.
 But who was watching?
 It happened in the middle of the night when most people were fast asleep.
-The last good Leonid meteor shower occurred in November of 2001.
-The 24/7 news coverage, beginning after the September 11th attacks on the World Trade Centers, highlighted the Leonid meteor shower for the first time in national media.
-More people than ever were made aware of the Leonid meteor shower, and it happened to coincide with the best meteor shower since 1966 (33 years later would be 1999, but meteor shower peaks are difficult to predict).
-It would have been tempting to interpret the "stars falling like ripe figs" on that night to mean "the End is near."
-But that was 25 years ago, and we're still here.

 Above is my wider-angle shot through a camera lens.
 The moon got a little washed out, but you can see how dark the sky is when the full moon passes into the earth's shadow.
 The eclipsed moon fell in the constellation Leo, the Lion.
 Hmmm.
 Some people have claimed that Leo represents the "Lion of Judah."
-I'll leave it up to you to interpret what it means for a Blood Moon occurring in Leo in our times.

 Comments